15 mistakes to avoid in email signatures

 10. Links to unused accounts or old posts

 Never include links in email signatures that are no longer relevant.
 Examples include an old blog post or a social media account that hasn’t been used in over six months.
-It will look unprofessional if a customer goes to a page you haven’t updated in a long time.
+It’ll look unprofessional and create a bad user experience if a customer goes to a page you haven’t updated in a long time.

 11. Out-of-date promotional banners

 Do you still have a Christmas promotional banner in your email signature in May?
 Time to remove it!
-Out-of-date banners are one of the main things you should not include in email signatures.
+Out-of-date banners are one of the main things you shouldn’t include in email signatures.
 After all, promotional banners should be current and regularly updated.

 12. Too many social media icons